 Indie and glam rock tend to be a lot smoother and softer, so not a lot of power chords are being used.

-The electric guitar has been hand to hand with rock since the beginning of times.
+The electric guitar has been hand to hand with rock music since the beginning of times.
 This should mean something.
-If you don’t have an electric guitar playing as a centrepiece, are you really making rock music?
+If you don’t have an electric guitar playing as a centrepiece, are you really ready to write rock songs?

 Try playing along when writing a song to get a feel of the melody.
-If that’s your first time writing, take your time when coming up with a tune.
+If that’s your first time writing a rock song, take your time when coming up with a tune.

-Once the guitar part is done, it’s a smart thing to add some percussions, a keyboard and bass guitar.
+Once the guitar part is done, it’s a smart thing to add some drum sample recordings, a keyboard and bass guitar.

 Don’t forget to play the guitar like a rock start – pull strings hard like you are trying to break them.
-What is rock without a destructive vibe anyway?
+What is writing a rock song without adding a destructive vibe anyway?

 Add A Solo To Spice Things Up

 Anyways, it’s not that hard to write one.
-Just play around with scales in the song’s key.
+Just play around with scales in the rock song’s key.
 Once you hear something interesting, remember it or write it down.
-Then keep adding in small bits of your melody.

 Once you’ve tried a bunch of different combinations, see what you’ve gotten and make sure to pick the one that sounds the best.